tdwg/bdq/tg2/_review/docs/terms/bdqcore/index.md

 #### Specification

-Count the number of VALIDATION_YEAR_INRANGE in the MultiRecord that have Response.result=COMPLIANT.
+INTERNAL_PREREQUISITES_NOT_MET if dwc:year is bdq:Empty or cannot be interpreted as an integer; COMPLIANT if the value of dwc:year is within the range bdq:earliestValidDate to bdq:latestValidDate inclusive; otherwise NOT_COMPLIANT

 #### Information Elements